colbyj/bride-of-frankensystem/docs/building/appearance.rst

         --question-instructions-font-size: 0.9375rem;
     }

-To change only a few values, import the default and redeclare the variables you want to change:
+To change only a few values, have your ``static/style.css`` import the default and redeclare just the variables you want to change:

 .. code-block:: css